 You see, let’s say it took you 100 direct to consumer phone calls to land one sale, well, that would have cost you SO MUCH online, you would have dug a hole too deep to ever get out.

 Why?
 Because online you can’t see what their reaction is, you can’t see if they hated your ad, you can’t hear what they said and respond accordingly.

-On the phone, (or in person) you get feedback, and you adjust, and hopefully each call gets better and better until you hit jackpot.
+On the phone, (or in person) you get feedback, you adjust, and hopefully each call gets better and better until you hit the jackpot.

 And he was a professional marketer offline before ever going online, and even as a pro, it took 25 failed sales videos to find one good one, and I’m sure that cost him a pretty penny.

 So save yourself the headaches and the money testing online and pick up the phone and start selling.

 Remember, if you can’t sell it in person, you’ll never sell it online.

 I hope this has been helpful… I know it may have hit a nerve, but I needed to get this off my chest as several of you sending me emails or meeting with me are, unfortunately, going in the wrong direction and I can’t ethically turn a blind eye without at least saying, “Hey!
 You’re on the dumb track!” 😉